 Circuitry associated with stereo input C can provide sample rate conversion (SRC) for digital audio signals connected to that input.
 The acceptable input range for sample rate conversion is very wide, but is dependent upon the output sample rate.
-With an output sample rate of 48 kHz any signal with a sample rate over a range of 8 to 216 kHz can be properly monitored by the system.
-This capability can be especially useful with signals that are not synchronized with respect with the others connected to the Model 76DA, even if the sample rate is identical.
+With an output sample rate of 48 kHz anv signal with a sample rate over a range of 8 to 216 kHz can be properly monitored by the system.
+This capability can be especially useful with signals that are not synchronized with respect with the others connected to the Model 76D, even if the sample rate is identical.
 The only compromise is that the SRC process adds a fixed input-to-output (group) delay of approximately 1 millisecond, a value that shouldn't impact most installations.
 As such, it's recommended that the sample rate converter remain enabled.
 However there might be special cases where this resource isn't desired and it can be disabled.

-Post-Fader Stereo Digital and Analog Monitor Outputs
+Post-Fader Stereo Monitor Outputs

-In addition to the post-fader surround digital and analog monitor outputs, separate post-fader stereo digital and analog monitor outputs are also provided.
-By default these stereo outputs can be enabled by an operator.
-In applications where stereo monitor loudspeakers are not connected to the post-fader stereo digital or analog monitor outputs, the outputs can be disabled.
-This can minimize confusion, preventing an operator from attempting to select the post-fader stereo digital and analog monitor outputs.
+In addition to the post-fader surround monitor output, a separate post-fader stereo monitor output is also provided.
+By default the stereo output can be enabled by an operator.
+In applications where stereo monitor loudspeakers are not connected to the post-fader stereo monitor output, the output can be disabled.
+This can minimize confusion, preventing an operator from attempting to select the post-fader stereo monitor output.